-If hopper dredging is used, the dredging will follow the Best Management Practices (BMP) outlined in the revised Gulf of Mexico hopper dredging regional GRBO from NMFS, dated January 9, 2007 (NMFS 2007).
+Where hopper dredging is used for maintenance there is a possibility of sea turtle taking.
+The use of hopper dredging will follow the Best Management Practices (BMP) outlined in the revised Gulf of Mexico hopper dredging regional GRBO from NMFS, dated January 9, 2007 (NMFS 2007).
 Such measures include a dedicated protected species observers, inflow and outflow screening as well as turtle deflection devices installed on dragheads, implementing strategic use of dredge pumps at the start and end of dredging operations to minimize suction from dragheads to avoid sea turtles, trawling and relocation of endangered species as necessary, and training for personnel on dredging operations that will minimize takes of sea turtles.
 With use of hydraulic cutterhead dredges (non-hopper) for the construction of the TSP may affect but would not adversely affect any listed sea turtle species within the TSP area.
-With the use of hopper dredges for construction and maintenance dredging, placement at the offshore disposal site, ODMDS No. 1, may have an effect, but would not adversely affect sea turtles and the Loggerhead turtle Sargassum critical habitat.
+With the use of hopper dredges for maintenance dredging, dredging may affect, and adversely affect listed sea turtle species.
+This action currently occurs with maintenance of the existing HSC.
+Placement at the offshore disposal site, ODMDS No. 1, may have an effect, but would not adversely affect sea turtles and the Loggerhead turtle Sargassum critical habitat.